 This bill proposes several updates to the current statutes regarding forcible entry and detainer actions.
-Specifically, it introduces new conditions under which a forcible detainer exists, particularly focusing on situations involving unauthorized occupants of residential properties.
-The bill stipulates that a forcible detainer can be established if an unauthorized person refuses to leave after a reasonable request, provided certain criteria are met, such as the requester being the property owner or authorized agent, and the property not being open to the public at the time of entry.
-Additionally, it removes the requirement for a written demand for possession, allowing for more flexibility in the process.
+Specifically, it introduces new conditions under which a forcible detainer exists, particularly when an unauthorized person unlawfully occupies a property and refuses to leave after a reasonable request from the property owner or their authorized agent.
+The bill outlines specific criteria that must be met for this condition to apply, including that the property is residential, the unauthorized occupant is not a tenant or family member, and there is no pending litigation between the parties involved.
+Additionally, it removes the requirement that a demand for possession must be made in writing.

-Furthermore, the bill mandates that courts issue a writ of restitution immediately after a judgment against an unauthorized person, expediting the resolution of such cases.
-It also requires the Arizona Supreme Court to adopt rules to facilitate the swift handling of forcible detainer claims.
-The proposed changes aim to streamline the legal process for property owners seeking to reclaim possession of their property while ensuring that the rights of tenants and unauthorized occupants are considered.
+Furthermore, the bill mandates that courts issue a writ of restitution immediately after a judgment is signed against an unauthorized person in a forcible detainer action.
+It also requires the Arizona Supreme Court to adopt rules for the expeditious resolution of such claims.
+Importantly, the bill clarifies that these modifications do not alter the rights and remedies available to landlords and tenants under the Arizona Residential Landlord Tenant Act.
+Overall, these changes aim to streamline the process for property owners seeking to reclaim possession of their property from unlawful occupants.

 Senate Engrossed Version: 12-1171, 12-1173